russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 ```

 ### Write CSV
-Once we make the necessary changes to our dataframe we can export it to a new file:
+Once we make the necessary changes to our dataframe, we can export it to a new file:

 ```python
 df_input.to_csv('output.csv')
 ```

 ## Wrapping Up
 Python Pandas is great at manipulating data, but it can also be used to import., transform, and export data when the situation arises.
 I found it a relatively simple way to take a poorly planned dataset and manipulate it for use in another application.
 My use case combined with a smallish dataset made my brute-force approach usable.
 However, if you have a large dataset, or if you are using Pandas as intended, you should operate on a Series.
-I generally avoid hacks, but as much as it hurt me to share this, it did solve my problem.

 ### PyInstaller
 My script will need to be run regularly by someone else.
 Therefore, I need to create an executable version of my Python script that requires no dependencies.
 Two options are [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) and [PyInstaller](https://pypi.org/project/pyinstaller/).
 I chose PyInstaller for the command line interface.